-LoadRunner is a commercial performance testing solution developed by HP and now acquired by Micro Focus.
+LoadRunner is a commercial performance testing solution originally developed by HP and now acquired by Micro Focus.
 It has very advanced set of features which usually do not come built in with open-source or free tools.
 Some of the key points about LoadRunner are listed below.

-a) Commercial tool: LoadRunner is a commercial product by HP, falling in category of most expensive performance testing tools.
-HP LoadRunner license cost varies depending on required virtual users, protocols and perpetual licenses etc. Despite its high cost, it is still a preferable choice of enterprise testing teams because of its advanced features and dedicated customer support.
+a) Commercial tool: LoadRunner is a commercial product, falling in category of most expensive performance testing tools.
+Micro Focus (previously HP) LoadRunner license cost varies depending on required virtual users, protocols and perpetual licenses etc. Despite its high cost, it is still a preferable choice of enterprise testing teams because of its advanced features and dedicated customer support.

 Components: LoadRunner is not a single application but a complete suite of tools like VU Generator, Controller, Analyzer, Load generator, Load calculator and protocol advisor.